The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Average Order Value: Divide total transaction value by the total number of sales.

 Net Promoter Score: Send a customer satisfaction survey to your audience that asks on a scale of 1-10 how likely they would be to recommend your online marketplace to a friend.
-Split results into promoters (9s and 10s only) and detractors (anything under 7) and passives (8s or 7s).
-Subtract the percentage of detractors from the percentage of promoters to get your NPS.
+Then, split the results into promoters (9s and 10s only), detractors (anything under 7), and passives (8s or 7s).
+Lastly, subtract the percentage of detractors from the percentage of promoters to get your NPS.

 Now that you’ve got the necessary information, all you need to do is apply it.
 Create your plan, build your marketplace, and start bringing in revenue.